cisco-outshift-ai-agents/caipe-workshop-mars-colony/301-mission6.md

 echo "Click this link to open ArgoCD: $LAB_URL:6101/argocd/"
 ```

-Then login with:
+### 3.3: Login to ArgoCD

+Use the below credentials to login to ArgoCD:

 - Username: `admin`
-- Password: `<from the command above>`
+- Password: `<from step 3.1 above>`

 Monitor application sync status.
 Initial synchronization takes 3-5 minutes as the colony platform comes online.

+---

 ## Step 4: Configure Vault Secrets for Colony Operations

+---

-### Check Vault application sync status
+### 4.1: Check Vault application sync status

 From the ArgoCD UI, you can monitor the sync status of the Vault application.
+Wait until the sync status is `Synced` for Vault like below:

 <img src="images/argocd-vault-sync.svg" alt="Vault application sync status" style="width: 60%; max-width: 400px;">

-### Extract Vault Administrative Token
+### 4.2: Extract Vault Administrative Token

 After Vault application syncs successfully on ArgoCD, you can extract the root token for colony secret management: